Wage Garnishment Lawyer Tampa, FL

 If you want to contest your wage garnishment order, time is of the essence.
 You may have only a few weeks or even days to appeal.

-The attorneys at [Our firm] will consider many factors when assessing your case.
+Our attorneys will consider many factors when assessing your case.
 First, it may be possible to negotiate new repayment terms with the creditor.
 As long as you continue to make payments, there will be no negative effects.

 If this can’t be negotiated, your attorney may recommend a bankruptcy filing.
 Doing so completely discharges your debt (Chapter 7) or forces the creditor to accept a payment plan (Chapter 13).

-Your attorney from The Law Office of Michael A. Ziegler, P.L. will also examine your case for any signs that the creditor broke the law.
+Your attorney from Ziegler Diamond Law: Debt Fighters will also examine your case for any signs that the creditor broke the law.
 For example, does your garnishment order exceed the legal limit of 25%?
 Did the creditor follow proper procedures?
-Failure to give you proper notice of a garnishment could prove it illegitimate.
+Failure to give you proper notice of garnishment could prove it illegitimate.

 Working with Our Firm